 Explore the rolling hills and glens of Galloway Forest Park in the South West to enjoy picturesque trails, three visitor centres, wonderful wildlife and the colourful history of the area.
-Enjoy great walks, easy cycle trails for families, exhilarating mountain-biking, and enjoy the breath-taking views of lochs and mountains.
-Tip: the Galloway Forest Park has almost no light pollution and you can see a million stars so stay outside when the sun goes down. www.forestryandland.gov.scot/gallowayforestpark
+Enjoy great walks, easy cycle trails for families, exhilarating mountain-biking for the adventurous, and breath-taking views of lochs and mountains.
+An extra bonus is that the Galloway Forest Park has almost no light pollution and you can see a million stars so stay outside when the sun goes down. www.forestryandland.gov.scot/gallowayfp

 For all the information on our forests visit www.forestryandland.gov.scot

-Activities: There are lots of different activities in Forestry and Land Scotland's Forests.
-Please note that many of these may not be available this season. www.forestryandland.gov.scot/events
+Activities: There are lots of different activities in Forestry and Land Scotland's Forests, but please note that many of these may not be available this season. www.forestryandland.gov.scot/events

 For a Google map on where to find our forests visit: forestryandland.gov.scot/visit

-Where to stay: All these forests are within easy reach of a Thistle Holiday Park, so if you are planning a holiday in a caravan holiday home or if you are touring with your caravan or motorhome, make sure that you visit one of these glorious forests on your holiday.
+Where to stay: There are Thistle Holiday Parks near many of our forests, so if you are planning a holiday in a caravan holiday home or if you are touring with your caravan or motorhome, make sure that you visit one of these glorious forests on your holiday.